 - Pulp and Paper

-The Applications section has a complete list of fluids that our low flow switches have been used with.
+The Industries section has more information on the industries and applications where our low flow switches have been used.
 Contact us with any questions about your specific application.

 How Are They Installed?